sigsum/sigsum/doc/api.md

   number.
 - `message`: the message used to compute `tree_leaf.statement.checksum`, hex-encoded.
 - `signature`: `tree_leaf.signature`, hex-encoded.
-- `verification_key`: public verification key that can be used to verify the above signature.
+- `public_key`: public key that can be used to verify the above signature.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2), then hex-encoded.
 - `domain_hint`: domain name indicating where `tree_leaf.key_hash` can be found